Keeping people safe at Oxfam — safeguarding

 Safeguarding covers sexual exploitation, sexual abuse, sexual harassment and any form of child abuse or exploitation.
 You can make a report using the following options:

-- Report Misconduct – this online form is auto triaged to the Oxfam Australia Safeguarding Manager where cases of Safeguarding Misconduct are reported in Australia, Papua New Guinea, Vanuatu, Solomon Islands, Fiji, Timor-Leste and Sri Lanka.
+Report Misconduct – this online form is auto triaged to the Oxfam Australia Safeguarding Manager where cases of Safeguarding Misconduct are reported in Australia, Papua New Guinea, Vanuatu, Solomon Islands, Fiji, Timor-Leste and Sri Lanka.
+Privacy Notice.

 Oxfam Australia is committed to using your information responsibly.
 We are guided by the Australian Privacy Principles, as well as the codes that we adhere to.
 For more information, please visit our Privacy page.